 Here is the bill.

 There are many typical dishes in Latin America.
 Sometimes these dishes have the same name across countries, but the recipe is totally different.
-Mexican food is probably the most famous Latin food in the US, although there are so many great dishes in the rest of the continent.
+Mexican food is probably the most famous Latin food in the United States, although there are so many great dishes in the rest of the continent.
 “Pupusas” for instance are representative of “El Salvador”, “Nacatamales” and “El Gallo pinto” are traditional dishes in Nicaragua, and just the same “Bandeja Paisa” is a very important one in Colombia.

 Listening Activity No.1: Common Latin food in Spanish – La comida latina